Approach to the Analysis and Synthesis of Cylindrical Metasurfaces with Non-circular Cross Sections Based on Conformal Transformations: Results and Discussions

 As a demonstration of the capability of the proposed framework to accommodate internal sources, we design a quasi-triangular electromagnetic illusion metasurface which transforms the cylindrical wave radiated by an electric line source located at $(r,\theta)=(r_s,\theta_s)$ into the combined fields of two virtual sources located at $(r_s,\theta_s+\frac{2\pi}{3})$ and $(r_s,\theta_s+\frac{4\pi}{3})$.
 A schematic of the design as well as a visualization of the conformal transformation used in this problem are shown in Fig.~\ref{fig:triangle_illusion_conformal_visualization}.
 The geometric and material parameters for this design are summarized in Tab.~\ref{tab:ex_C_spec}.

-A detailed investigation of general internally excited non-circular cylindrical MTSs can be found in Appendix~\ref{app:Internal_excitation} of the Supplementary Material.
-Here, we simply note that the fundamental methods presented in the previous sections remain unchanged, and discuss some key results.
+A detailed investigation of general internally excited non-circular cylindrical MTSs can be found in Appendix~\ref{app:Internal_excitation}.
+Here, we simply note that the main ideas presented in the previous sections remain unchanged, and discuss some key results.

 The first step of design is to populate the admittance matrices $\mathbf{Y}^{\{i,t,r\}}$ using (\ref{eqn:internal_excited_field_vectors}).
 Then, we need to state the known field quantities in preparation to solve the LPC equation.
 Unlike the previous examples, this is a transmissive metasurface, since we are judiciously prescribing the transmitted fields based on the known incident fields.